Last Updated on

 It’s quite funny when you think about it.
 Both Pampers and Luvs are actually made by the same company – Proctor and Gamble.

 They actually are the inventors of the disposable diaper, back in the 60s, when they first created Pampers.
-Later on, they went on to make Luvs to expand their market.
+Later on, they went on to make Luvs to expand their market and increase the choice of diaper brands for all of us!

 Now, Pampers are the more expensive brand.
 And Luvs the budget brand.